 Goldstein received her BS in Psychology from Georgetown University and her MD from St. George’s University School of Medicine.
 She is board certified in Pulmonary Medicine, Hyperbaric Medicine and a certification from the American Board of Sleep Medicine.
 She completed postgraduate training as an Internal Medicine Resident at the University of Connecticut Health Center, a Fellow in Pulmonary Medicine at Norwalk Hospital/Yale University School of Medicine and a Fellow in Critical Care Medicine at the Yale University School of Medicine.

-Nathan Nartey, MD joined HSC in 2016 as an attending internist on the Medical Rehabilitation Unit, an inpatient unit for patients with rehabilitation needs resulting from complex medical problems including but not limited to stroke, spinal cord injury, or complex wounds.
+Nathan Nartey, MD joined HFSC in 2016 as an attending internist on the Medical Rehabilitation Unit, an inpatient unit for patients with rehabilitation needs resulting from complex medical problems including but not limited to stroke, spinal cord injury, or complex wounds.
 Dr. Nartey was recently promoted to Medical Director of the unit.

 “Dr. Nartey manages patient care to maximize each individual’s level of functioning and independence and to ensure delivery of high quality care,” says Lynn Ricci.
 Dr. Nartey leads a multidisciplinary approach to medical care and rehabilitation services on the unit to support patients and families in setting and achieving their individualized goals—with one ultimate patient goal in mind: going home.